FAQs

 How do I apply for an HVAC license in Texas?

-A Class A license permits work on units of any size, while a Class B license restricts work to systems up to 25 tons or heating equipment rated up to 1.5 million BTUs/hour.
-Licenses are typically issued in the format: Title/Class/Number/Endorsement code, for example, TACL/A/000000/C.How do I know if I qualify for the ACR Contractor's exam?
+A Class A license allows you to work on HVAC units of any size.
+A Class B license permits work on systems up to 25 tons or heating equipment rated up to 1.5 million BTUs per hour.
+When issued, your license typically follows this format: Title/Class/Number/Endorsement Code—TACL/A/000000/C. Completing a thorough HVAC contractors license prep course can help ensure you understand these classifications and are fully prepared for the licensing process.How do I know if I qualify for the ACR Contractor's exam?

 Environmental Air Conditioning focuses on human comfort requirements, including central air conditioning and heating.
 Commercial Refrigeration involves controlling temperature and/or humidity in specific spaces not intended for human comfort, such as computer rooms or food freezers.
 Process Cooling or Heating controls temperature, humidity, or cleanliness for production requirements or equipment operation.
 Commercial Refrigeration/Process Heating and Cooling is limited to coolers, freezers, ice machines, and equipment providing temperature and humidity control.How do I add an endorsement to my license?